 ISG values require that it terminates business relations with any contractor or supplier found to be in breach of anti-slavery and human trafficking obligations..

 Modern slavery statement

-This statement sets out the approach that ISG plc and its subsidiary companies have either already taken during the financial year to 31 December 2017, or intend to take during the current financial year, to prevent modern slavery and human trafficking in its business and supply chains.
+Our statement sets out the approach that ISG plc and its subsidiary companies have either already taken during the financial year to 31 December 2018, or intend to take during the current financial year, to prevent modern slavery and human trafficking in its business and supply chains.